PanagiotisKots/Java_Text_Editor/README.md

 # Java_Text_Editor
-A gui Java Text Editor using swift
+A gui Java Text Editor using swing